-The Department of PR/Adv at Rowan University combines professional preparation with liberal education about the public relations body of knowledge, the field's role in society, ethical principles related to the practice and study of public relations and relevant scholarship in the discipline.
-The combination of professional preparation and liberal education prepares our students to become knowledgeable, critical thinkers.
+The Department of Public Relations & Advertising at Rowan University combines professional preparation with liberal education about the public relations & advertising body of knowledge, the disciplines' role in society, ethical principles related to the practice and study of strategic communication and relevant scholarship in the discipline.
+The combination of professional preparation and liberal eduation prepares our students to become knowledgeable, critical thinkers.
 Students work in a robust learning environment with faculty members who are experienced educators and accomplished practitioners.

-Public relations students receive a comprehensive education that includes a theoretical grounding in the field of communication with real world experience in writing, research, campaign planning and problem solving.
+Public relations & advertising students receive a comprehensive education that includes a theoretical grounding in the field of communication with real world experience in writing, research, campaign planning and problem solving.
 The learning environment is rigorous, yet collegial.
-Primary goals of the program are to: develop public relations professionals who possess critical thinking, writing, research and strategic planning skills that will afford them employment in the field upon graduation or entry into top level graduate schools; provide students with an ethical framework that allows them to make sound decisions about the implications of their actions; and develop a framework in which students can provide public relations counseling to their future firms and organizations.
+Primary goals of the program are to: develop public professionals who possess critical thinking, writing, research and strategic planning skills that will afford them employment in the field upon graduation or entry into top level graduate schools; provide students with an ethical framework that allows them to make sound decisions about the implications of their actions; and develop a framework in which students can provide counsel to their future firms and organizations.